FarronF/limerick-council-meetings/meetings/2021/02/08-Virtual Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee - 14th December 2020.md

 consideration as they have responsibility for the management of the river.

-It was agreed to circulate a copy of the presentation to members.--- **Item 5**
+It was agreed to circulate a copy of the presentation to members.
+---
+**Item 5**

 **To consider Notice of Motion referred from Metropolitan District Meeting, held on 16th** **November, 2020,**